This page contains the setup guide and reference information for the Postgres source connector for CDC and non-CDC workflows.

 - Password Authentication to use a password as your secret for establishing the SSH Tunnel

-- For SSH Tunnel Jump Server Host, enter the hostname or IP address for the intermediate (bastion) server that Airbyte will connect to.
+- For SSH Tunnel Jump Server Host, enter the hostname or IP address for the intermediate (bastion) server that Connect will connect to.

 - For SSH Connection Port, enter the port on the bastion server.
 The default port for SSH connections is 22.

 - For SSH Login Username, enter the username to use when connecting to the bastion server.
 Note: This is the operating system username and not the Postgres username.

 - If you selected SSH Key Authentication, set the SSH Private Key to the private Key that you are using to create the SSH connection.